 - While I always write marginal comments and a comprehensive letter of feedback, I find it helpful to meet with authors to discuss their draft.

 - I only take on projects I believe in.
 If I am unfamiliar with your work, I will request a writing sample and telephone conversation to see if we’re a good fit.
-As of 2020, I charge $90/hr for one-on-one consultation and $70/hr for reading time.
+As of 2022, I charge $100/hr for one-on-one consultation and $80/hr for reading time for new clients.
 I also have a sliding fee scale for those able to pay more or needing to pay less.
 For manuscript reviews, I will ask for a deposit.

 Please contact me if you have any questions.